Energy Efficiency in Social Housing Program

 We’re targeting homes across Victoria with gas appliances and low energy efficiency.

-Renters don’t need to apply to participate in the program.
-Renters from eligible properties will be sent a letter, followed by a phone call and face to face discussion to confirm enrolment in the program.
+Residents don’t need to apply to participate in the program.
+Residents from eligible properties will be sent a letter, followed by a phone call and face to face discussion to confirm enrolment in the program.

-Participating renters will need to agree to the removal of existing gas appliances.
+Participating residents will need to agree to the removal of existing gas appliances.

 Background